vdrvar/bitcoin_fraud_detection/README.md

 ./data_preprocessing
 ```

-This will generate filtered datasets in the `data/filtered/` and `data/unfiltered/` directory.
+This will generate filtered datasets in the `data/filtered/` directory using the `data/unfiltered/` directory.
+You might need to manually paste the data from Kaggle to `data/unfiltered/`, due to size limitations on Github.

 #### 2. Training the GNN Model (Python):
 Navigate to the `training` directory and run the `training.ipynb` notebook.